openregister/deployment/README.md

 	ansible-playbook configure_terraform.yml -e vpc=<myenv> -e vpc_cidr_block=<cidr_subnet>/16

 You must also request a new SSL certificate in AWS Certficate Manager for the new environment.
+This certificate will require approval before it can be used.
+Bear in mind that only certain people can approve the creation of new certificates when creating a new environment.

-The ARN for the new certificate must then be added to the existing terraform configuration file as below.
+Once approved, the ARN for the new certificate must then be added to the existing terraform configuration file as below.

 `vi aws/register/environments/<myenv>.tfvars`